EvanBalster/pleb/README.md

+# Design and Idioms

+## Smart Pointers

+PLEB uses C++11's `shared_ptr` and `weak_ptr` to solve the most common thread safety issue with inter-thread resources and calls:  destruction.
+Whenever a service or subscriber receives a call, PLEB uses `weak_ptr::lock()` to ensuring the object exists until the call is completed.
+(Locking a weak pointer is a non-blocking operation.)
+When binding calls to methods on an application class, PLEB expects a `weak_ptr` as well.

+Normally, `shared_ptr` and `weak_ptr` require the indicated object to be allocated on the heap.
+This can be inconvenient when an object would otherwise exist on the stack or as a member of another object.
+For this reason, we provide a utility called `life_lock` which allows *any* object to generate weak pointers to itself, and which only blocks if these have been locked as `shared_ptr` when the object is destroyed.

 ## Cooperative Data Structures

-PLEB is based on wait-free "cooperative data structures", in which collections are owned by their elements.
-For example, subscribers to a topic strongly reference a subscription which strongly references a topic and all its ancestors.
-Services providing a resource own that resource which owns its parent resources.
+PLEB is based on "cooperative data structures", in which collections are owned (strongly referenced) by the elements inside them.
+For example, subscribers to a topic own a subscription which owns a topic and all its ancestors.
+Services own the resource on which they serve, which owns its parent resources.

 The only way to remove an element from a cooperative collection is to allow that element to expire by releasing all strong references (that is, `shared_ptr`'s) to it.
-The only way to destroy a cooperative is for all strong references to the collection and its elements to expire.
+The only way to destroy a cooperative is for all strong references to the collection and its elements and sub-elements to expire.
+This way, a resourc

 These properties make cooperatives well-suited to coordinating producers with consumers, services with clients and publishers with subscribers.